KaiPereira/scara-printer/README.md

 ## Electronics

 The printer uses many different electronics, and we went through many, many iterations.
-We used NEMA 17's for our steppers, servo's for small functionality like extruding, 9V to power the thing, and an ESP-WROOM-32 for the mainboard.
+We used NEMA 17's for our steppers, servo's for small functionality like extruding, a USB PD for power delivery, and a Seeed XIAO RP2040 for the mainboards.

 [**PHOTO OF ELECTRONICS HERE***]

 ## Firmware

-The scara printer uses heavily customized Marlin firmware to make the system work.
+The scara printer uses a **fully custom** slicer that will convert a drawing into circuit python script.
 We went through many different types of firmware, Marlin, grblHAL, custom, FluidNC, all of it, because we didn't have the necessary hardware to make something *normal*.
+And then in the end, we decided that we really just had to make something custom.

 ## Bill of Materials (BOM)